-The Rite of Christian Initiation of Adults (RCIA) is a process for bringing into the Catholic Church both those who have never been baptized (Catechumens) and those who were baptized in a non-Catholic Church (Candidates).
-RCIA is also way for adult Catholics who have never been confirmed to prepare for that final Sacrament of Initiation.
+The Order of Christian Initiation of Adults (OCIA) is a process for bringing into the Catholic Church both those who have never been baptized (Catechumens) and those who were baptized in a non-Catholic Church (Candidates).
+OCIA is also way for adult Catholics who have never been confirmed to prepare for that final Sacrament of Initiation.

-Catechumens will participate in the Rite of Acceptance when they are ready to take the next step of their journey.
+Catechumens will participate in the Order of Acceptance when they are ready to take the next step of their journey.
 Candidates, when they are ready, will participate in the Rite of Welcome.

 After a period of preparation, our Catechumens will be received into the Roman Catholic Church when they receive the Sacraments of Baptism, Confirmation, and Eucharist at the Easter Vigil Mass.